Blaine Robison, M.A.

 Gill: John Gill (1697-1771), Exposition of the Entire Bible.
 Online.

-Gruber: Daniel Gruber, ed.
-The Messianic Writings.
+Gruber: Daniel Gruber, The Messianic Writings.
 Elijah Publishing, 2011.
-[Greek New Testament translated and annotated by Daniel Gruber.]
+[Translation of the New Testament Majority Text and annotations by the author.]

 HELPS: Gleason L. Archer and Gary Hill, eds., The Discovery Bible New Testament: HELPS Word Studies.
 Moody Press, 1987, 2011.
 (Online at BibleHub.com)